Mitragyna speciosa: Thailand

 Possession of kratom was illegal in Thailand until 2018.
-The Thai government had passed the Kratom Act 2486, effective 3 August 1943, which made planting the tree illegal, in response to a rise in its use when opium became very expensive in Thailand and the government was attempting to gain control of the opium market.
+The Thai government had passed the Kratom Act 2486, effective August 1943, which made planting the tree illegal, in response to a rise in its use when opium became very expensive in Thailand and the government was attempting to gain control of the opium market.
 In 1979, the government placed kratom, along with cannabis, in Category V of a five-category classification of narcotics.
 Kratom accounted for less than two percent of arrests for narcotics between 1987 and 1992.

 The Thai government has considered legalizing kratom for recreational use in 2004, 2009, 2013, and 2020.
 In 2018, Thailand became the first Southeast Asian country to legalize kratom for medical purposes.
-In 2021, Thailand fully legalized kratom and removed it from the list of Category V narcotics, and more than 12,000 people who had been convicted for kratom-related offences when it was still considered a narcotic were granted an amnesty.
+In 2021, Thailand fully legalized kratom and removed it from the list of Category V narcotics.
+More than 12,000 people who had been convicted for kratom-related offences when it was still considered a narcotic were granted an amnesty.

 United States

+In 2014, the United States Food and Drug Administration (FDA) banned the import of kratom into the U.S. due to a lack of evidence for its safety.
+As of 2026, kratom is illegal in ten states: Alabama, Arkansas, Connecticut, Indiana, Kansas, Louisiana, Rhode Island, Vermont, Massachusetts, and Wisconsin, and it may be outlawed by local ordinance in other states.
+As of early 2026, the states of Iowa, Nebraska, and South Dakota introduced bills with legislation that would ban kratom, while Iowa and Nebraska would also classify kratom as a Schedule I drug.
+In 2025, it both kratom and synthetic kratom were banned in the state of Massachusetts.
+December 2025, Ohio temporarily banned kratom-related products for 180 days, with the Ohio Board of Pharmacy moving toward a permanent ban on all forms of kratom by mid-2026.
+In late 2025, California Governor Gavin Newsom's administration began warning retailers that it is illegal to sell or manufacture kratom, which led to Los Angeles County banning kratom and Orange County significantly restricting kratom by banning synthetic or concentrated kratom products containing more than 2% 7-hydroxymitragynine.
+In 2016, kratom was banned in San Diego and Oceanside in California.